privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 - `is_ext_long_odd_c16`: whether the extension is of odd length (and more than 1) and the branch `modified_node` needs to be multiplied by 16 when computing `key_rlc`
 - `is_ext_long_odd_c1`: whether the extension is of odd length (and more than 1) and the branch `modified_node` needs to be multiplied by 1 when computing `key_rlc`

-Multiple bits of information are used to reduce the expression degree.
+Multiple bits of information are packed into selectors to reduce the expression degree.
+It is ensured that `is_branch_c16` and `is_branch_c1` correspond properly to `c16/c1` part of extension node selectors.

 It needs to be ensured that the selectors are boolean.
 Further, the sum of `ext` selectors needs to be `0` or `1`.